ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud terraform apply`
 {: #schematics-apply}

-Scan and run the infrastructure code of your Terraform configuration file that your workspace points to.
-When you apply a Terraform configuration, your resources are provisioned or modified in {{site.data.keyword.cloud_notm}}.
+Scan and run the infrastructure code of your Terraform template that your workspace points to.
+When you apply a Terraform template, your resources are provisioned, modified, or removed in {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

 ```